pyeve/eve/docs/config.rst

                                     resource schema.
 Invalid filters will throw
                                     an exception.
 Defaults to ``False``.

+                                    Word of caution: validation on filter
+                                    expressions involving fields with custom
+                                    rules or types might have a considerable impact on performance.
+This is the case, for example, with ``data_relation``-rule
+                                    fields.
+Consider excluding heavy-duty
+                                    fields from filters (see
+                                    ``ALLOWED_FILTERS``).

 ``SORTING``                         ``True`` if sorting is supported for ``GET``
                                     requests, otherwise ``False``.
 Can be
                                     overridden by resource settings.
 Defaults